Green-Software-Foundation/green-software-principles/Principles/carbon.md

 - Greenhouse gases are measured in carbon dioxide equivalent (CO<sub>2</sub>-eq).
 - The COP stands for 'Conference of the Parties'.
 The COP is an annual event of all parties in the United Nations Framework Convention on Climate Change (UNFCCC).
 - The UN IPCC is the Intergovernmental Panel on Climate Change.
 It is a body within the United Nations (UN).
-- The Paris Climate Agreement is an international treaty agreed in 2015 by 196 parties and the UN to reduce the temperature increase of the Earth.
+- The Paris Climate Agreement is an international treaty agreed to in 2015 and reviewed every 5 years by 196 parties and the UN to reduce the temperature increase of the Earth.
 - The agreement is to keep the rise in global mean temperature to 2°C compared to 'pre-industrial' levels, with a 'preferable' lower limit of 1.5°C.
 - Weather refers to the conditions of the atmosphere in a short period of time.
 Climate refers to the conditions of the atmosphere over long periods of time.
 - Industrial human activity is the largest contributor to climate change.